mollyim/mollysocket/README.md

 These are the UnifiedPush endpoints that MollySocket may use to push notifications with.

-**Note that endpoints on your local network must be allowed explicitly**
+**Note that, for security reasons, endpoints on your local network must be allowed explicitly**.
+If you self-host your push server, add it to the `allowed_endpoints`.

 As [per spec](https://unifiedpush.org/spec/server/), an endpoint is an [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
 Examples: